-When computer vision and deep learning solution are deployed in satellites, the possibilities are extended even further.
+When deep learning for computer vision applications are deployed in satellites, the possibilities are extended even further.
 Satellite imagery gives us an elevated look at massive amounts of images for applications such as:

-- Tracking economic growth.
-By monitoring the numbers of cars, electric lights in the night sky, or construction activities, we can track the development and economic growth of countries around the world.
+- Monitoring economic growth.
+Monitoring urban activity, such as counting cars, electric lights, or construction work can produce indicators of development and economic growth in countries around the world.

-How Do These Applications Become Reality?
+How Do These Computer Vision Applications Deployed?
 It’s Not that Simple.

 While there are clear benefits to the use of deep learning-based computer vision solutions the question of the hour is, how do companies get there?
 The democratization of this type of AI, through pre-packaged apps such as SalesForce.com’s Einstein, or Google AI tout the availability of “AI for everyone,” yet, when everyone has access to the same benefits, no one can really stand apart.